-MFA is located at 1150 25th Street, Building B in San Francisco’s Dogpatch neighborhood.
+McEvoy Arts is located at 1150 25th Street, Building B in San Francisco’s Dogpatch neighborhood.
 Enter the gated parking lot on 25th at the corner of Minnesota Street and continue to the Building B entrance at the end of the lot.
-We are nestled between two neighbor galleries — Adrian Rosenfeld and Altman Siegel.
+We are nestled between two neighbor galleries — Altman Siegel and / (slash art).

 Visit 511.org for detailed schedules and transit routes.